n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to filter where there is word root in folder
 ## grep "bin" | wc -l
-This command count number of line containing word bin ~
+This command count number of line containing word bin
+## grep -A 3 "root" /etc/passwd
+This command prints 3 lines after each finding.
+~